 - Wash and dry your bed linens on the hottest temperature your washing machine permits.

 - Take the time to closely inspect any second-hand furniture before you bring it home.

 When searching for bed bugs in your home, keep an eye out for flat, reddish-brown, oval insects that are up to 4 or 5 millimeters long.
 While these have the vestiges of wings, known as wing pads, they do not fully develop into functional wings.
 Full-grown bed bugs tend to move relatively slow, and under certain conditions they have been known to survive up to a year without a meal.

 - Adult bed bugs are about the size of an apple seed.
 If you see any of these reddish-brown insects in the cracks of your bed frame or in seams of your mattress, contact a pest control expert right away.

 - As juvenile bed bugs grow, they shed their skin.
 If you notice case skins in your home, this may be a sign of infestation.

 - If you start to notice bites on your skin, this may be a sign of bed bug activity.

-If you live in Englewood and you’re concerned that your home may be infested with bed bugs, contact the pest control specialists at Colorado Pest Management Company right away.
+If you live in Englewood and you’re concerned that your home may be infested with bed bugs, contact the pest control specialists at Colorado Pest Management right away.
 When we visit your home, we’ll take the time to conduct a thorough inspection before recommending the best treatment solution for your space.
 In addition to our bed bug and pest control services, we also offer wildlife control and bird control throughout the Denver area.